isabella232/core-services-learn.en/help/website-implementation/analytics.md

       ![Debugger with a Page View](images/analytics-debuggerPageView.png)

-1. Leaving the Debugger open, scroll down on your site until you can see the New Arrivals section
+1. Leaving the Debugger open, scroll down on your site until you can see the Featured Products section
 1. View the Debugger again, and another Analytics hit should have appeared.
 This hit should have the params associated with the s.tl() hit that you set up, namely:
    1. `LinkType = "link_o"` (this means that the hit is a custom link hit, not a page view hit)
-   1. `LinkName = "Scrolled down to New Arrivals"`
+   1. `LinkName = "Scrolled down to Featured Products"`
-   1. `prop3 = "Home Page - New Arrivals"`
+   1. `prop3 = "Home Page - Featured Products"`
-   1. `eVar3 = "Home Page - New Arrivals"`
+   1. `eVar3 = "Home Page - Featured Products"`
    1. `Events = "event3"`

       ![Debugger with a Page View](images/analytics-debuggerEntersViewport.png)